-Area Key content Reference Adjusted audit differences Adjustments made as a There were no audit adjustments required to the draft financial statements which impacted on the net assets or the net expenditure for the year.
-A small number of numerical and presentational adjustments were required to some of the financial statements - result of our audit notes. notes.
+Area Key content Reference Adjusted audit differences There were no audit adjustments required to the draft financial statements which impacted on the net assets or the net expenditure for the year. - Adjustments made as a result of our audit A small number of numerical and presentational adjustments were required to some of the financial statements notes.
 Unadjusted audit differences Audit differences identified that we do not consider material to our audit opinion We are required by ISA (UK and Ireland) 260 to communicate all uncorrected misstatements, other than those which are trivial, to you.
 There are no unadjusted audit differences. - Confirmation of Independence Letter issued by KPMG to the Pension Funds We have considered and confirmed our independence as auditors and our quality procedures, together with the objectivity of our Audit Director and audit staff.
 Appendix two Schedule of Fees Fees changed by KPMG for audit and non-audit services Audit fees for 2013-14 were agreed with management in accordance with the range specified by Audit Scotland as a portion of the fee range for the audit of Dundee City Council.
-There were non-audit services for withholding tax work performed (£2,000). - Draft management representation letter Proposed draft of letter to be issued by the Pension Funds to KPMG prior to audit sign-off There are no significant changes to the standard representation required for our audit from last year.
-Sent separately to management
+There were non-audit services for withholding tax services (£2,000). - Draft management representation letter Proposed draft of letter to be issued by the Pension Funds to KPMG prior to audit sign-off There are no significant changes to the standard representation required for our audit from last year. -